Career Profile: Navy Damage Controlman

 Of course, a basic function of the Navy DC aboard ship is, as the name suggests, mitigating damage to the boat.
 That includes a lot of the hands-on repairs you might think of at first: "[E]mergency repairs to decks, structures, and hulls . . . and repair of watertight closures" are just some examples according to Navy Personnel Command.
 Naturally, firefighting is also a part of the job, as is maintaining and repairing the onboard firefighting equipment.

-But as the ship's experts on damage control, another important function of the DC is as a leader and a resource for his or her fellow sailors.
+But as the ship's experts on damage control, another important function of the DC is as a leader and a resource for their fellow sailors.
 Out at sea, the damage controlman can fill the role of ship's fire marshal and is expected to lead firefighting teams in times of emergency.
 In times of not-so-emergency, DCs train their fellow sailors on how to respond to an emergency such as fire or damage to the hull.

-Damage control men also take responsibility for shipboard response to chemical, biological, and radiological (CBR) threats (attacks of nerve gas, nuclear weapons, and the like.)
+Damage control men also take responsibility for shipboard response to chemical, biological, and radiological (CBR) threats (attacks of nerve gas, nuclear weapons, and the like).
 They're responsible for everything from inspecting chemical protection suits and training ship personnel in their use to setting up contamination control areas in a worst-case scenario.

 In addition to earning a high school diploma, prospective Navy DCs must take the Armed Services Vocational Aptitude Battery (ASVAB) and achieve 200 total points from the verbal expression (VE), arithmetic reasoning (AR), mechanical knowledge (MK), and assembling objects (AS) sections of the test.
 Applicants must also have normal color vision.